casefabric/guide/docs/apiRetrieving.md

  "caseDefinition": "",         --the name in the model of the case instance "planState": "",              --the life cycle state of the root

- "taskinputdata": "",  --used in CafienneUI "taskoutputdata": "", --used in CafienneUI "mappedInput": {...}, --used in CafienneUI "rawOutput": {...},   --used in CafienneUI "taskModel": {...},   --used in CafienneUI
+ "taskinputdata": "",  --used in Generic UI "taskoutputdata": "", --used in Generic UI "mappedInput": {...}, --used in Generic UI "rawOutput": {...},   --used in Generic UI "taskModel": {...},   --used in Generic UI
- "owner": ""           --used in CafienneUI
+ "owner": ""           --used in Generic UI
- "dueDate": "",        --used in CafienneUI
+ "dueDate": "",        --used in Generic UI
 }
 ```